Jiayi666/Jiayi666.github.io/_posts/2019-06-20-leetcode-day1.md

 > Analyze programming problems like physical problems!
 Data Structure is the **model**, the methods (operations) we can do on this data structure is the **dynamics**.

+> We may should always analyze programming problem as **sequence of states**, which is exactly how program works.
+And only the ones that the current state is based on previous state, dynamic programming should be considered.

 ### Java Programming

 - `int minVal = Integer.MIN_VALUE` is the way to assign an integer with the minimum value in Java Integer class. `Integer.MAX_VALUE` is for maximum value.